amd/ZenDNN-pytorch-plugin/CONTRIBUTING.md

 - [Git commit guidelines](#7-git-commit-guidelines)
 <!-- tocstop -->

-# 1. Making changes to zentorch
+# 1. Making changes to _zentorch_
-You will have to install zentorch from [source](README.md#from-source) to start contributing.
+You will have to install _zentorch_ from [source](README.md#from-source) to start contributing.
 You should run the [linting checks](#linting-mechanism), [license header check](#license-header-check) and [unit-tests](#unit-testing) before creating a PR.
 Once you have the changes ready, create a PR and follow the instructions given under the section [Git commit guidelines](#git-commit-guidelines).

 # 2. Codebase structure
 * [cmake](cmake) - Downloads and builds AOCL BLIS and ZenDNN in [third_party](third_party) directory.
 For more details refer to [FindZENDNN.cmake](cmake/modules/FindZENDNN.cmake).
-* [src](src/cpu) - Contains python and cpp sources for zentorch.
+* [src](src/cpu) - Contains python and cpp sources for _zentorch_.
 * [linter](linter) - Shell script for linting is present in this directory.
-* [test](test) - Python based unit-tests for zentorch functionality.
+* [test](test) - Python based unit-tests for _zentorch_ functionality.
 * [setup.py](setup.py) - Wheel file build script using setuptools.
 * [build.sh](build.sh) - Lightweight shell script for building, using [setup.py](setup.py).
 * [license_header_check.py](license_header_check.py) - Checks for the presence of AMD copyright header.

-# 3. Adding a custom Op via Plugin
+# 3. Adding a custom Op via _zentorch_
-An op at cpp level in plugin acts as wrapper/bridge between torch data structures and their respective APIs and similarly between zendnn data structures and the corresponding APIs.
+An op at cpp level in _zentorch_ acts as wrapper/bridge between torch data structures and their respective APIs and similarly between zendnn data structures and the corresponding APIs.
 Whenever we need to add a new op we need to follow the steps given below.
 ## 3.1.
 Implementation of the function for custom op
 The actual implementation of the op can be written in any existing cpp files corresponding to the op or a new cpp file dedicated to the new op.
 ```cpp